cn0047/stash/ed/dataStructures.md

 * Hilbert R-tree - an extension to B+-tree for multidimensional objects.

-* Trie (digital or radix or prefix tree) - is an ordered tree data structure that is used to store a dynamic set or associative array where the keys are usually strings.
+* Trie (digital or radix or prefix tree) - is an ordered tree data structure that is used to **store a dynamic set or associative array** where the keys are usually strings.

-* Hash tree - is a persistent data structure that can be used to implement sets and maps, intended to replace hash tables in purely functional programming.
+* Hash tree - is a persistent data structure that can be **used to implement sets and maps**, intended to replace hash tables in purely functional programming.

+#### Graphs

 * Binary decision diagram (BDD) -  is a data structure that is used to represent a Boolean function.
 On a more abstract level, BDDs can be considered as a compressed representation of sets or relations.

+* Directed acyclic graph - ...

-* Directed acyclic graph -
+* Directed acyclic word graph - ...

 http://en.wikipedia.org/wiki/Template:Data_structures